RetroAchievements/docs/docs/guidelines/content/subset_design.md

 4. **Precedent should be taken with a grain of salt when it comes to subsets**.
 A challenge being interesting in one game *despite* going against conventional wisdom does not mean that it's reasonable elsewhere.
 This means that the same idea can be good in one context and bad in another, and that's ok.

 5. **Problematic base set achievements should be revised or demoted, not pushed to a subset.** It can be tempting to try and salvage a concept by pushing it to a subset, potentially extending or iterating on it.
-Revising an achievement so it is appropriate for the base set is almost always the address problems when the concept is interesting.
+Revising an achievement so it is appropriate for the base set is almost always the best way to address problems when the concept is interesting.
 Inclusion in a subset is not something that should be done in a rush as a half measure to avoid demotion; demote first, then consider if the idea fits into a subset that is complete and coherent.

 The following are common subset archetypes:
 - [Multiplayer](#multiplayer)